Facial masculinization surgery

+Facial masculinization surgery (FMS) is an umbrella term for surgical procedures that modify feminine facial features to achieve a masculine appearance using reconstructive surgery techniques.
+It is mainly performed on trans men.

+Masculinizing hormone therapy (using testosterone) leads to sufficient growth of the facial skull in most cases, thereby enabling social integration into the gender role.
+For this reason, FMS is rarely medically indicated and has received little research attention.

 FMS can include various bony procedures such as chin augmentation, cheek augmentation, as well as augmentation of the forehead, jaw, and Adam's apple.
 In FMS, most procedures involve "having structures added to give more angles to the face."

 History

 Trans men have requested FMS procedures since the 20th century.
 FMS is currently less common than FFS.
 Urologist Miriam Hadj-Moussa notes that "transgender men rarely undergo facial masculinization surgery since testosterone therapy leads to growth of facial hair and makes it easier for them to present."

 In 2011, Douglas Ousterhout outlined the available FMS procedures, drawing on the work of Paul Tessier.
 In 2015 Shane Morrison published an overview of all gender affirming surgeries for trans men, including FMS.
 In 2017, Ousterhout's successor Jordan Deschamps-Braly published a case report on the first female-to-male facial confirmation surgery that included masculinization of the Adam's apple.

 According to the World Professional Association for Transgender Health (WPATH), for many transgender men, FMS is considered medically necessary to treat gender dysphoria.
 Following the WPATH recommendations, several literature reviews and summaries of the state of the art were published in 2017 and 2018.